 - a.
 Create an Office of Undergraduate Research - b.
-Infuse service learning throughout the curriculum - c.
-Implement strategies to increase student engagement with the College's academic, cultural, and social support network
+Infuse service learning and work-based learning throughout the curriculum - c.
+Implement strategies to increase student engagement with the College's academic, cultural, and social support network - d.
+Expand work-based learning opportunities through internships, apprenticeships, and live simulations with industry specific equipment

-4 Create Innovative Programs, Partnerships, and Funding Opportunities that Drive Regional Economic Growth and Respond to Sector Strategies
+Create Innovative Programs, Partnerships, and Funding Opportunities that Drive Regional Economic Growth and Respond to Sector Strategies

 - a.
-Create centers of excellence: - Advanced Technology Center focusing on e-Defense - ii.
+Create centers of excellence: - i.
+Advanced Technology Center focusing on e-Defense - ii.
 Business Incubation Center - iii.
 Culinary Arts Institute - b.
 Conduct a comprehensive needs assessment to identify innovative programs that enhance the region to capitalize on growth opportunities - c.
-Explore opportunities to construct a community conference center on the Highlands Campus
+Explore opportunities to construct a community conference center on the Highlands Campus - d.
+Develop proactive partnerships with community organizations, local government, and industries to collaborate on initiatives like work-based learning, training programs, and grant opportunities

-5 Provide Programs and Resources that Inspire Employee Growth/ Development
+Provide Programs and Resources that Inspire Employee Growth/ Development

 - a.
 Enhance employee recognition for service, performance, and advancement - b.
 Implement a formal employee mentorship program that will "onboard" new hires and improve their success through guidance, support, and collaboration opportunities - c.
-Offer ongoing and comprehensive professional development opportunities for all employees southflorida.edu
+Offer ongoing and comprehensive professional development opportunities for all employees - d.
+Implement regular, comprehensive training sessions for academic advisors and counselors across all campuses to ensure uniform and accurate information is provided to students southflorida.edu